 You will need to select who is the parent domain.
-The patch is though to allow N levels.
-So you can have reseller of a reseller of reseller (if that applies for your business).
+The patch is thought to allow N levels.
+So you can have a reseller of a reseller of a reseller (if that applies to your business).

 When the admin user of reselera.okay.network domain logs, he will see the domain list of the possible domains to manage.
 Look at the following image.